Skip to main content

 There are 741 selected TEAM participants, which include a diverse set of hospitals with distinct features.
 These hospitals must meet the following criteria to participate in the model:

-• Core Based Statistical Area (CBSA): TEAM participants must be located within a selected CBSA.
+Location - TEAM participants must be located within a selected Core Based Statistical Area (CBSA).
 A CBSA may include urban or rural areas, which means hospitals from a broad range of geographic settings can participate in TEAM.
+Only acute care hospitals located within a selected CBSA and paid under the Inpatient Prospective Payment System (IPPS) are eligible.

 Is My Hospital on the List?